nathanpc/amigos/README.md

 gcc -ansi -std=c89 -Wall -pedantic amigos.c -o amigos
 ```

+If you're compiling this under Linux using GCC, you should set the C standard
+parameter to `-std=gnu89`, otherwise GCC will complain about `snprintf` not
+being defined and a couple of other things.

 To learn more about which options are available for configuration, consult the
 `amigos.c` section commented as `/* Some common definitions and defaults. */`
 until the inclusion of the `config.h` file.
 All definitions there are